giellalt/lang-lut/src-fst-root.lexc.md

 y̓

+ə́    used in coding of dictionary ə̀   used in coding of dictionary

 ## Analysis symbols
 The morphological analyses of wordforms for the Lushootseed language are presented in this system in terms of the following symbols.